OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/overview.md

 ## SAN Appliance Setup

-Before going on setting up LVM, you need to configure your SAN appliance to export the LUN(s) where VMs will be deployed.
-Depending on the manufacturer the process may be slightly different, so please refer to the specific guides if your hardware is on the supported list, or the generic guide
+Before performing the configuration of the LVM, you must configure your SAN appliance to export the LUN(s) where VMs will be deployed.
+Depending on the manufacturer the process may be slightly different; hence, refer to the specific guides if your hardware is on the supported list, or the generic guide
 otherwise: